bradbell/xrst/test_rst/next_heading.rst

 or directly after a newline.

 .. meta::
-   :keywords: file_name
+   :keywords: page_file

-.. index:: file_name
+.. index:: page_file

-.. _next_heading@file_name:
+.. _next_heading@page_file:

-file_name
+page_file
 *********
-name of the file that contains the input data for this page.
+name of the file that contains the input begin command for this page.
 This is only used for error reporting.

 .. meta::